-The data produce the following set of logit regressions, shown in Table 7: this table shows the actual coefficients from the regression.
+The data produce the following set of logit regressions, shown in Table 7 with the actual coefficients from the regression.
 The marginal effects from the third regression appear in Table 7d.
 The high-stress variable is statistically significant at either the 5% or 1% level across all regressions.
-Additionally, looking at our common explanatory variables (age, age squared, goalkeeper experience) across all regressions, we see significant, useful patterns: shooters are less likely to convert when the opposing goalkeeper has more experience, and more likely to convert when they (the shooter) are more experienced.
+Additionally, when considering our common explanatory variables (age, age squared, goalkeeper experience) across all regressions, we observe significant, useful patterns: shooters are less likely to convert when the opposing goalkeeper has more experience, and more likely to convert when they (the shooters) are more experienced.
 Interestingly, form, as measured by goals scored per game in the current tournament (Tourney Goals Per Game), does not play a significant role in success.